SalonenTeemu/gui-projects-with-cplusplus/README.md

 # gui-projects-with-cplusplus

-This repository contains some games and other gui applications implemented with C++.
+This repository contains some games and other gui applications implemented with C++ as independent course exercises.

 ## Running the applications